 - Gale Virtual Reference Library - 2500+ ebooks

 - Statista - a source for infographics and statistics

 Our Librarian has composed several YouTube Videos that you might find useful.

 If you have any questions, please contact us at [email protected]

 Find a Book

 As part of university-wide efforts to continually improve the quality of its services and resources, the Library created the Digital Multimedia Collection to refine and broaden accessibility to its media resources.
 Hardcopy audiovisual materials, including VHS, DVD and CD items, have begun conversion to digital files, and are made available for online viewing and lending upon completion.

 The Capstone Project is the culmination of a student’s work and study in the Doctorate of Acupuncture and Oriental Medicine (DAOM) program, demanding demonstrated application of knowledge gained through evidence-based practice and research.
 The project is a requisite to graduate and earn a clinical doctorate degree from DULA.
 Hardcopies of completed projects are retained by the Library for reference by future DAOM students.

-The Library anticipates the full digitization of currently completed and published Capstone projects (Cohorts 1-3) by the end of June 2016, to be made available for lending through the Capstone Archival Collection.
-Subsequently completed Capstone projects will continue to be digitized and added to the Capstone Archival Collection on an ongoing basis.
+The Library anticipates the full digitization of currently completed and published Capstone projects to be made available for lending through the Capstone Archival Collection.
+Subsequently, Capstone projects continue to be digitized and added to the Capstone Archival Collection on an ongoing basis.